Vignette: Hindcast Bay Delta SCHISM at Delta Modeling Section with Preprocessor

 Windows

-1. Clone the Bay Delta Schism repository to your Windows machine (ex: D:/schism/bdsch_scratch)
+1. Clone the Bay Delta SCHISM repository to your Windows machine (ex: D:/schism/bdsch_scratch)

 git pull